evanseitz/personal_website/content/publication/analysis-of-conformational-continuum-and-free-energy-landscapes-from-manifold-embedding-of-single-particle-cryo-em-ensembles-of-biomolecules/index.md

 ---
-title: Analysis of Conformational Continuum and Free-energy Landscapes from Manifold Embedding of Single-particle Cryo-EM Ensembles of Biomolecules
+title: Analysis of Conformational Continuum and Free-energy Landscapes from Manifold Embedding of Single-particle Cryo-EM Ensembles of Biomolecules.
+Doctoral Thesis, Columbia Libraries, 2022
 publication_types:
   - "7"
 authors: